Portrush to Giant’s Causeway Hydro-Electric Tramway

 In the photograph you can see a steam locomotive passing Dunluce Castle towing a first class closed saloon car, an open toast-rack car and a goods wagon possibly containing passengers luggage.
 The third rail system can be clearly seen in this photograph.

 The main source of electrical power was the hydro-electric power station at Walkmills near Bushmills.
 It was initially equipped with two American turbines connected to a siemens dynamo producing around 40 horsepower.
 The turbines can be seen here at the bottom of the shaft under the power station with the connecting shafts leading up to the turbine through a system of bevel gears at the top.
 Inside the power station the controls were fairly rudimentary.

-The operator in the inset picture is Bob Maxwell who was the operational and maintenance engineer for 57 years.
-His full name was William Robert Jubilee Traill Maxwell.
+The operator at the Walkmills Hydro-Electric Power Station was Bob Maxwell.
+Bob was the operational and maintenance engineer for 57 years and his full name was William Robert Jubilee Traill Maxwell.
 On his retirement a plaque was erected in the power station to commemorate his long service.

 By January 1883 the track from Portrush Railway Station to the Market Place in Bushmills was complete and ready for operation.
 A branch line to Portrush harbour was also in place.

 On 12 January 1883 the line was inspected by Major General Charles Scrope Hutchinson, Royal Engineers, the Inspector of Railways for the Board of Trade.